 Conclusion

-In summation, regression analysis is a powerful tool to understand and predict relationships in data, benefiting businesses and researchers alike.
+In summary, regression analysis is a powerful tool for understanding and predicting relationships in data, benefiting businesses and researchers alike.
 It is a valuable resource for data-driven decision-making, ensuring more informed and successful outcomes.

 Become an expert in regression analysis by boosting your analytics career with our powerful Microsoft Excel skills and taking the Business Analytics with Excel course, which includes Power BI training.